cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

 cucumber-core           202244      94.96%

 Most people use JUnit, some use TestNg.
-Curiously enough, because the total adds up to more the usage of core, people must be using both together.
+Curiously enough, some people might be using both together, as the total adds up to more than the usage of core.

 Android isn't used much at all.
 We also don't know why.
 It might be that people are using Appium in combination with cucumber-java.